 On page 56: Wash Sales

 You cannot deduct losses from sales or trades of stock or securities in a wash sale unless the loss was incurred in the ordinary course of your business as a dealer in stock or securities.

 A wash sale occurs when you sell or trade stock or securities at a loss and within 30 days before or after the sale you:

 If you sell stock and your spouse or a corporation you control buys substantially identical stock, you also have a wash sale.

 If your loss was disallowed because of the wash sale rules, add the disallowed loss to the cost of the new stock or securities (except in (4) above).
 The result is your basis in the new stock or securities.
 This adjustment postpones the loss deduction until the disposition of the new stock or securities.
-Your holding period for the new stock or securities begins on the same day as the holding period of the stock or securities sold.
+Your holding period for the new stock or securities includes the holding period of the stock or securities sold.

 To enter a wash sale in the TaxAct® program:

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.